blu3ming/Hashicorp-Consul-RCE-PoC/README.md

 # Hashicorp Consul - Remote Command Execution PoC
 Author: blu3ming

 This is a variation of the PoC found in Metasploit.
 The objective of this script is not to depend on that tool (OSCP style) and to perform the same procedure manually.

+## Use
+You need to set LHOST, LPORT (if 443 is already in use on your machine), RHOST and ACL_TOKEN (if apply) inside the script first.
+This script gets a reverse shell automatically, there's no need of netcat.

+`python consul_rce_poc.py`

 ## Consul
 Consul is a free and open-source service networking platform developed by HashiCorp.
 It has a RCE vulnerability when creating a service through it's API.